G-r-ay/Gitcoin-CItizen-Round/README.md

 ## Introduction

-The Gitcoin Citizen Round is a dataset that captures voting and funding activities of participants in the Gitcoin ecosystem.
+The Gitcoin Citizen Round is a dataset that captures the voting and funding activities of participants in the Gitcoin ecosystem.
 This similarity analysis focuses on identifying similar addresses based on their voting and funding patterns, allowing for the grouping of addresses with similar behavior.

 ## Getting Started